apsislabs/apsisio/_drafts/bash_completion.md

 }
 ```

-I was thrilled when I got this working until I started testing it...
+My first test looked like this:

 ```
 cdx my_code  <TAB>  _base
 ```

 No autocomplete, just big gaping tabs in the middle of my command.
-What's
+What's an enterprising
-an enterprising developer[^4] to do?
-Spend the morning figuring it out,
+developer[^4] to do?
+Spend the morning figuring it out, of course.
-of course.

 ## The Code

 First, the good stuff.
 All together, when placed in your `~/.bashrc` and `source`ed,
-the following works for hypothetical directory `x` in your home directory using `cdx`:
+the following works for hypothetical directory `x` in your home directory using the new
+command `cdx`:

 ```
 function cdx {